The High Chaparral: Syndication

-The series has appeared on CBN, Family Channel, Hallmark Channel, INSP, and as of October 2025, on WEST.
+The series has appeared on The CBN Family Channel, Hallmark Channel, INSP, Heroes & Icons, and as of October 2025, on WEST.

 Home media

-On May 20, 2010 the first worldwide release of season one on DVD occurred in Germany (Kinowelt, now Studiocanal), with the original soundtrack in English and an optional soundtrack dubbed into German.
+On May 20, 2010, the first worldwide release of season one on DVD occurred in Germany (Kinowelt, now Studiocanal), with the original soundtrack in English and an optional soundtrack dubbed into German.
 Season two was released on December 9, 2010.
 Season three was released June 9, 2011.
 The final season was released on February 16, 2012.

 On disc one, episode one starts with some scenes shown on German TV that were not in the original, thus dubbed German instead of English for a few minutes.

 Art-S Home Entertainment (www.art-s.nl) in the Netherlands released the first box with season one (28 episodes) on May 2, 2012.
 Season two released on January 28, 2013.
 Season three released on September 3, 2013, and the final season released January 26, 2014.

 The High Chaparral is also released in Sweden with each season in two boxes.
 In Australia, they have also released The High Chaparral in four boxes.

 The first and second seasons has been released by Shout!
 Factory in the United States.
 The third season was released in April 2019.